thelaao/phixiv/README.md

 ### Path Formats

 The following are valid paths for artworks, if there should be more embedding paths, please [open an issue](https://github.com/thelaao/phixiv/issues/new).
+To embed multiple images at once you can use a range for the :index parameter, e.g. 1-3 for the first three images, 4-6 for the next three and so on.

 ```text
 /artworks/:id